Taliban storm security posts in west Afghanistan, kill 21

 The United States and its allies say they want to stop Afghanistan from becoming a haven for international Islamist militants plotting attacks in the West.

+In a separate incident on Monday, at least five civilians were killed and eight wounded in a bomb blast in the eastern province of Paktika.

+The Taliban left the bomb in a village square, said provincial official Mohammad Rasoul Adel.
+A Taliban spokesman was not immediately available for comment.

-Reporting by Storay Karimi and Jalil Rezaee in Heart; Writing by Abdul Qadir Sediqi; Editing by Robert Birsel
+Reporting by Storay Karimi and Jalil Rezaee in Herat and Anwarullah Mohabbat in Khost; Writing by Abdul Qadir Sediqi; Editing by Robert Birsel